Ex-Kansas police detective charged with preying on women

 Kansas City police Chief Karl Oakman and Wyandotte County District Attorney Mark Dupree each issued a statement pledging to continue cooperating with the investigation and said the arrest proved that no one was above the law.

-Executives with MORE2, another civil rights group that pushed for an investigation into Golubski, also applauded his arrest.
+Executives with MORE2, which also pushed for an investigation into Golubski, applauded his arrest.

 “It took over three decades, thirty years of this man living like he is a law-abiding citizen and he is one of the biggest criminals we have in Wyandotte County,” MORE 2 board member Violet Martin said in a statement.
 She believes her brother and cousin are wrongfully incarcerated because of Golubski.